realityforge-experiments/gwt-router/README.md

 The routing library attempts to perform routing in 3 distinct phases.

-* `PreRouting`: This phase occurs before routing actually occurs and may result in routing being aborted before being completed.
-This is where code that implements guards and security checks is expected to be located.
+* `Change`: This phase occurs before routing actually occurs and may result in routing being aborted before being completed.
+This is where the code that implements guards and security checks is expected to be located.
+On completion the `Exit` chain is invoked for the existing location and then the `Enter` chain is invoked for the new location.
-* `Routing`: This phase actually implements the routing operations.
+* `Enter`: This phase actually implements the routing operations.
 The updating of the UI typically occurs within this phase.
-* `PostRouting`: This phase occurs after routing has completed.
-This phase usually triggers non-UI services such as loading data from the server.
+* `Exit`: This phase occurs is used to allow code to execute when a location is moved away from.

-Each phase consists of an list of callbacks that are invoked in succession.
+Each phase consists of a chain of callbacks that are invoked in succession.
 Each phase consists of a unique callback interface that defines the operations allowed during that phase.
 Each callback has a synchronous as well as an asynchronous variant.
 The asynchronous variant should be used sparingly as it may lead to an unresponsive UI if the callback takes a long time to complete.
-The `PreRouting` and `Routing` phases are given access to controls that can abort further route processing.
-This is useful when the route processing has either completed or the callback has redirected to a different location.
+The `Change` callback chain is passed a control that allows aborting further route processing and this is typically used when the callback redirects to a different location.
+The `Enter` phase is also passed a control that can terminate further processing of the callback chain and this is typically done when processing is complete.

 The current application bases the location on the hash in the url.
 When the "location" in an application changes, the application calls into the `RouteManager` to generate the list of callbacks for each phase